 If at the conciliation conference the parties cannot come to an agreement to renegotiate the terms of the loan in an effort to avoid foreclosure, the lender may proceed with the foreclosure (so long as the lender made a good faith effort at the conciliation conference.)

 Special Exemption for Rhode Island Lenders

 Certain lenders do not have to comply with the requirements of the ordinances.
 Lenders headquartered in the state of Rhode Island are exempt if:

 - they service their own mortgages

 - they provide homeowners with a forbearance relief program consistent with the loss mitigation requirements of the FHA, and

 - the deed to be filed following the foreclosure action contains a certification to this effect.

-Rhode Island Implements a Statewide Foreclosure Mediation Program in 2013
+Rhode Island's Statewide Foreclosure Mediation Program in 2013

 The state law supercedes the municipal ordinances, except to the extent that any homeowner who was more than 120 days delinquent at the time the new statewide program went into effect can apply for mediation under the local ordinance.